Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 Discounty

-Cozy games have carved out their own little empire in recent years, and the latest entry to join the ranks is Discounty—a supermarket management sim that blends daily shopkeeping with small-town storytelling.
-At first glance, it resembles Stardew Valley due to its pixel-art style and slice-of-life vibe.
-But the real question is: does Discounty stand on its own two feet, or is it just another store-brand copy?
+Cozy games have staked out their own little empire over the past few years, and the newest arrival on the list is Discounty – a supermarket management sim that combines day-to-day shopkeeping with small town stories.
+At first glance, it’s reminiscent of Stardew Valley, with its pixel-art styling and slice-of-life feel.
+However, the point is – can Discounty cut it on its own, or is it just another imitation store-brand?

 Let’s dive in and find out.